 - Memetic Hand Gesture: The "palm over face" pose is commonly associated with him.

-- Messianic Archetype: Aside from having a life that is exactly the opposite of being born in a manger, Jonathan fits in certain ways.
-All-Loving Hero?
-Check.
-Successfully converts a man of questionable morals to his side?
-Check.
-Dies a Heroic Sacrifice that sees him explicitly forgiving his worst enemy?
-Check.
-Even though he doesn't come back from the dead, it can be argued that his descendants serve as a sort of metaphorical resurrection.
+- Messianic Archetype: Aside from having a life that is exactly the opposite of being born in a manger, Jonathan fits.
+He's an All-Loving Hero who successfully converts a man of questionable morals to his side.
+He dies a Heroic Sacrifice that sees him explicitly forgiving his worst enemy.
+Even though he doesn't come back from the dead, his descendants serve as a sort of metaphorical resurrection.

-- Next Tier Power-Up: Gets all of Zeppeli's Ripple energy as Zeppeli dies.
+- Next Tier Power-Up: Gets all of Zeppeli's Hamon energy as Zeppeli dies.

 - Nice Guy: He's polite, earnest, and openly kind, though most of his descendants don't have these traits.